HelixSnake/Spark-3-Mastery-Mode/README.md

 # Spark-3-Mastery-Mode
 Mode that makes enemies tougher and meaner, along with other changes.

-2.0 is OUT!
-There are now hints for better play in the Shopalo item descriptions, and new medals for all the levels up to Saw Man.
+0.3.0 is OUT!
+There is now a better hint menu, magnet dashes have been rebalanced, after beating Final Utopia the individual segments unlock as levels, and there are new medals for all the levels in Areas 1 and 2.

-All medal targets are set without using magnet dashing.
-If you want to get the full challenge out of the new targets, don't use magnet dash (the trick where you dash after a homing attack for a huge boost of speed).
-Make good use of the other tools you have to gain speed.
+Magnet dashes are now allowed because they've been made less powerful but more consistent.

 Features: check changelog.txt
 Requires Melonloader 5.4